-Sandbourne registered office:

-Address: Sandbourne Housing Poole, BH15 2BU Association, Beech House, 28-30 Wimborne Road, Tel: 01202 671222 ole to leave a message on the answer phone outside of office hours with the next working day). to leave a message on the answer phone, after six rings, if staff are, or taking another call, or at lunch (they will get back to you as e).
+Sandbourne registered office: Address: Sandbourne Housing Association, Beech House, 28-30 Wimborne Road, Poole, BH15 2BU Tel: 01202 671222 You will always be able to leave a message on the answer phone outside of office hours (which will be dealt with the next working day).
+You will also be able to leave a message on the answer phone, after six rings, if staff are away from their desk, or taking another call, or at lunch (they will get back to you as soon as they are free).
 Calls may be recorded by Sandbourne for information and training purposes.
-Occasionally we may need to close our office but we will aim to tell you this in advan Email: info@sandbourne.or g.uk Website: www.sandbournehousingassociation.org.uk Office opening times: Normally 9am to 4pm , Monday to Friday (excluding the Christmas/New Year closure and other English public/statutory holidays).
+Occasionally we may need to close our office but we will aim to tell you this in advance.
+Email: info@sandbourne.org.uk Website: www.sandbournehousingassociation.org.uk Office opening times: Normally 9am to 4pm , Monday to Friday (excluding the Christmas/New Year closure and other English public/statutory holidays).
 Note: To ensure that someone is available, appointments should always be made if wanting to see staff in the registered office.
-If you would FEE d like to give us some fe edback on either this newsletter or any other matter relating to stions, please just return this slip to us.
-Name: 1 st Line o f your address: Feedback 1